Can I get something to eat?

 Who will greet me when I get there?

-During the season, (Mid-May to Mid-September) there is a Gatekeeper on duty who will answer when you ring the gate, welcome you, show you the clubhouse, and can arrange for a tour of the grounds if you wish.
+During the season, (mid-May to mid-September) there is a gatekeeper on duty who will answer when you ring the gate, welcome you, show you the clubhouse, and will happily arrange for a tour of the grounds if you wish.